adebisijoy/Data-Professional-Survey-Project/Readme.md

 # Analysis of Data Professionals

-### This project displays an anlysis done on a survey carried out on data professionals, inclusive of other profession.
+### This project displays an analysis done on a survey carried out on data professionals, inclusive of other profession.
 The visualization tool that was used is Power BI.

 #  Dashboard